-This question has been asked over and over in a variety of different ways over the years on this blog.
+This question has been asked over and over in a variety of different ways over the years on this blog: How do you put your husband first?

 I kind of compare our marriage and putting each other first to learning to speak Romanian so many years ago.
-(I lived in Romania for eighteen months while serving as a missionary for my church.)
+You see, I lived in Romania for eighteen months while serving as a missionary for my church, and boy howdy, I had to work at that language!

 When I arrived in that beautiful country I thought I knew that language.
 After all, I had studied it intensively for two whole months (ha!!) and could carry on a basic conversation with my companion.
 But as soon as I emerged from the airport I was completely lost.